-Apprentices will gain valuable industry experience, work-based knowledge, and a recognised qualification all at the same time.
+Your son or daughter will also benefit from gaining valuable industry experience, workbased knowledge and a recognised qualification all at the same time.
 The experience gained during an apprenticeship can give learners the edge as they progress.
 This is particularly so for hairdressing apprentices, as they have the opportunity to build their own clientele within the salon.
 It can be a great starting point and help them build their confidence while at the same time boosting their CV.